-Americans United staff members and grassroots activists continue to support separation of church and state through a variety of virtual events.
+Americans United staff and activists have remained busy promoting separation of religion and government in a series of virtual events.

 Americans United President and CEO Rachel Laser appeared on the “The Thinking Atheist” podcast May 4.
 Laser discussed Christian nationalism, threats to church-state separation, how AU brings together people of faith and atheists and other issues with host Seth Andrews, an ex-evangelical and former Christian radio host.
 It is available on Apple Podcasts and other platforms.